HannesLeonha/Vexillum/README.md

  - `program.exe -f path/to/file --username Toast -p 7&NjT%8&`

 ## Usage
 To use the library add the built library in your build system and include it with `#include "Vexillum.h"`.
+Make sure to also copy the file `${BINARY_DIRECTORY}/src/error/ErrorDefinitions.h` into the header include directory (this problem will be fixed in the future).

 ### Functions
 In the future the functions will be documented in the header.
 For now please look at the implementation in `src/Vexillum.c` and at the examples in `test/*.c`.